 There are no reviews for this holiday at the moment

-After breakfast, you will drive to your horses and ride to the Atchugarry Foundation founded by Pablo Atchugarry, renowned Uruguayan artist.
-You will ride along private trails, bordering local estancias and studs until you get to the sculpture park and exhibition centre.
+After breakfast, we will drive to our horses and ride to the Atchugarry Foundation founded by Pablo Atchugarry, renowned Uruguayan artist.
+We will ride along private trails, bordering local estancias and studs until we get to the “Sculpture Park” and exhibition Centre.
 Enjoy a picnic lunch and then continue riding along the rural side of Manantiales until we reach the “chakra” (rural accommodation similar to a farm), where we will spend the night.
 We will enjoy a dinner at the “chakra”.
 Depending on availability we will stay at Chacra La Magdalena or Las Taperas.

 After breakfast, transfer back to Punta del Este or Montevideo airport.

 Heavier riders can be accommodated by having an extra horse along to enable more frequent changes.
-There is a supplement of $250 for this service in 2019.
+There is a supplement for this service, please ask your travel consultant.

 Non-riders will be driven between stops to meet with riders for lunches and each evening.
 There will be various activities each day including sight-seeing, hiking, fishing, surfing, biking, trekking, canoeing and bird watching.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

 The horses are the local Uruguayan Criollo breed and Criollo cross and are ideally suited to the terrain.

 Criollo is the local horse breed found in Uruguay, Argentina and the south of Brazil.
 The breed was developed from horses that were brought from Spain in the 17th century and then bred in this region.
 The Criollo is a strong horse with an excellent walk and good character.